Chinese New Year Printables

 Answer - The Spring Festival.

-12. In the Chinese zodiac, what animal represents the year 2024?
+12. In the Chinese zodiac, what animal represented the year 2024?

 Answer - Dragon.